choria-io/website/docs/content/concepts/large_scale/_index.md

  * [Choria AAA Server](https://github.com/choria-io/aaasvc) providing integration with Enterprise SSO systems, pkcs11 tokens and more
  * [Choria Stream Replicator](https://github.com/choria-io/stream-replicator) allowing data from an overlay to be replicated to a region or to a central location

-Generally, depending on the availability model chosen for the Network Brokers, this is around 3 to 5 nodes required to manage 20 000 fleet nodes.
+Generally, depending on the availability model chosen for the Network Brokers, this is around 3 to 5 nodes required to manage each Overlay.

 ![Client Server Overview](../../large-scale/global-orchestrator.png)

-Here we see the various components built with multiple Overlay networks shown, highlighting the full independence of each Overlay.
+Here we see the various components within each Overlay networks shown, highlighting the full independence of each Overlay.
+Each Overlay is identical.

 The *Stream Replicator* component is used to move data between environments in an eventually consistent manner, that is, should *Overlay 1* be isolated from the network as a whole the *job infrastructure* can submit jobs locally.
 Job statuses, job progress records and metadata gathered during the time and so forth are all kept in the Overlay until such time as the connectivity to the rest of the world is restored.
 At that time the Stream replication will copy the data centrally.